ninjaaron/lazycli/README.rst

 - Short versions of flags are generated automatically from the first letter of the parameter.
-- A ``.run`` function is tacked on to the ``cp`` function which triggers argument parsing applies the results to ``cp``.
+- A ``.run`` function is tacked on to the ``cp`` function which triggers argument parsing and applies the results to ``cp``.
 The ``cp`` function itself is unaltered and can be called elsewhere if desired.

 I'm not entirely sure how useful this last point is, since script entry-point functions tend not to be very general-purpose, but, eh, who